ralvarep/ODL-OpenStack/README.md

 ~~~
 This step takes several minutes, about 5-10 min (depending on the chosen configuration and host computing capacity).

-Finally, the following message will be showed...:
+Finally, the following message will be showed...
 ~~~
 This is your host ip: 10.0.0.11
 Horizon is now available at http://10.0.0.11/